spraakbanken/karp-materials/.github/ISSUE_TEMPLATE/new_material.md

 ---
 name: New material
-about: Suggest a new material that should be included in Korp/Strix
+about: Suggest a new material that should be included in Karp
 labels: "new material"

 ---